 Gadgets industry in India worried about coronavirus impact

-Companies and industry bodies are worried and that BusinessLine spoke to said that alternate countries for these supplies or any other solution seem unlikely to transpire.
+Companies and industry bodies are worried about the impact of coronavirus.
+BusinessLine spoke to said that alternate countries for these supplies or any other solution seem unlikely to transpire.
 They said they are assessing the situation and finding the option of what can be done.
 But there is a major thread going on in China outbreak of Coronavirus has claimed over 1,000 lives in China have increased its number to 84,565 confirmed cases.
 Due to this China has announced a new year holiday till 17 February.
 This will have a great impacted on several more industries, including gadgets especially smartphones, automobiles, television, smart speakers, video game consoles, etc.

 Impact of coronavirus on gadgets in India

 The impact of coronavirus on gadgets and appliances lead to an increase in prices.
 All large manufacturers like LG, Voltas, Samsung, Haier, and Panasonic have decided to increase its price up to 3-5% across models.
 This means there would be a hike of Rs 3,000-4,000 price for premium and large capacity models.
 All companies have announced a 3-4% price hike for microwave ovens, refrigerators, ACs and washing machines from the coming week due to short supplies of the component from China.
 Even the shipment has increased and budget duties increase too on the component like on the refrigerator and air-conditioner compressors increased up to 10% to 12.5%, on the motor of washing machine the import tax has gone up from 7.5% to 10%.
-Even the television prices will be increased up to 7-10% from March due to a 15-20% jump in the there main component.
+The television prices and the there main component prices will be increased up to 7-10% from March due to a 15-20%.

 Leading people thought about the impact of coronavirus on gadgets industries